Skip to main content

 A simple way to create a custom .codee-format file for your project is to start with the default configuration:

-$ codee format --dump-preset-config default > .codee-format
+$ codee format --dump-preset-config default --with-docs > .codee-format

 The configuration file uses a YAML format.
 It presents a list of configurable options, each accepting different values: